Gudzw/Gudzw/README.md

 - 💞️ I’m looking to collaborate on MY VILLAN PLAN
 - 📫 How to reach me IN THE COMPUTER
 - 😄 Pronouns: BAT/MAN
-- ⚡ Fun fact: i have AIDS
+- ⚡ Fun fact: i have ILLNESS
+-

 <!---
 Gudzw/Gudzw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.